-- When a complaint is received, the person receiving the complaint will formally acknowledge receipt where possible and forward the complaint to the Executive Vice President
+- When a complaint is received, the person receiving the complaint will formally acknowledge receipt where possible and forward the complaint to the Provost and Executive Vice President.

-- The Executive Vice President, or designee, will promptly forward the complaint and accompanying factual information to the Vice President of the division where the alleged violation(s) occurred.
-If the allegation of wrongdoing involves the Vice President, the Executive Vice President will forward the complaint and accompanying factual information to another Vice President.
+- The Provost and Executive Vice President, or designee, will promptly forward the complaint and accompanying factual information to the Vice President of the division where the alleged violation(s) occurred.
+If the allegation of wrongdoing involves a Vice President, the Provost and Executive Vice President, or designee, will forward the complaint and accompanying factual information to another Vice President.

-- The Executive Vice President, or designee, will take the following steps, if such steps are appropriate:
+- The Provost and Executive Vice President, or designee, will take the following steps if such steps are appropriate:

-- promptly notify the Director of Human Resources to determine whether similar allegations have been made previously against the same employee regarding misconduct and to assess whether Human Resources’ involvement in the matter is warranted;
+- Notify the Director of Human Resources to determine whether similar allegations have been made previously against the same employee regarding misconduct and to assess whether Human Resources’ involvement in the matter is warranted;

-- The Executive Vice President, or designee, will decide on a resolution of the complaint within a reasonable time of the receipt of the original complaint.
-The Executive Vice President may prepare a written report of the investigation and the decision on the complaint.
-If corrective or disciplinary action is imposed it will be documented as a part of the report.
-Actions taken may include, but are not limited to, cancellation of a credit card, suspension of signature authority related to cost centers, removal of Bridgewater property or rights to Bridgewater property, or other similar preventative action and/or disciplinary action up to and including termination of employment or removal from office.
+- The Provost and Executive Vice President, or designee, will decide on a resolution of the complaint within a reasonable time following receipt of the original complaint.
+The Provost and Executive Vice President, or designee, may prepare a written report of the investigation and the decision on the complaint.
+If corrective or disciplinary action is imposed, it will be documented as a part of the report.
+Actions taken may include, but are not limited to, cancellation of a credit card, suspension of signature authority, removal of Bridgewater property or rights to Bridgewater property, or other similar preventative action, and/or disciplinary action up to and including termination of employment or removal from office.